stscoundrel/emma/README.md

 }
 ```

-When Emma is fetching the value again, the library will evaluate this best-before date against current time, possiblt removing the vlaue if it is expired.
+When Emma is fetching the value again, the library will evaluate this best-before date against current time, possibly removing the value if it is expired.

 ##### Caveats